Oluwatosin1620/LITA-SQL-Class/README.md

 * **Foreign Key**: a field in one table that uniquely identifies a row of another table creating a relationship between two tables.

+### Database Management System (DBMS)
+A special software program that helps users create and maintain a database, handles security backups, importing/exporting data, and makes it easy to interact with software applications.
+**Types of Database
+  **Relational Database**: organize data into one or more tables and each table has a unique key identifying each row **Non-Relational Database (No SQL)**: organize data in anything but a traditional table.
+Anything that is not relational.

+  ### Writing Queries